John Buck |

 Shortly after that we were greeted by Blinky Springstead and his partner Sandbar Brannon.

-After a brief conversation full of lies about how many fish they were catching, they left.
+many fish they were catching, they left.
 As they rounded the bend a hundred yards away, I hooked up with a keeper.
 We could still hear their motor running when Stacey hooked up.
 Short story, we caught about 6-8 fish in about 25 minutes.
 Then they quit again.
 Boy was I glad Blinky and Sandbar left when they did because we caught 'em right under where their boat was sitting.
 We basically struggled for bites for the rest of the day.
 Stacy did land another keeper about 2:30 on a white spinner bait.

-In the end I had a limit and Stacey had 4 keepers.
+In the end I had a limit and Stacey had 4

 There was a surprisingly good number of limits (6) at the scales.
 Mostly small buck bass and no real toads to show.
 I want to mention something I thought I'd never see*a Connecticut Yankee learning how to catch Tensaw bass.
 Ron Fairbanks brought in 5 nice bass to the scales that weighed 12.35 lbs to get the win!
 His biggest fish a 3.25 lber took lunker.
 He said he caught them as his partner Sleepy Hollow Weaver napped throughout the day.